-Local Government Area (LGA): a geographic area governed by a local council or shire
+Local Government Area (LGA): a geographic area governed by a local council or shire.

-MIKA: Maroondah Integrated Kindergarten Association - the Maroondah council central enrolment platform where enrolments for Tarralla are registered.
+Maroondah Integrated Kindegarten Association (MIKA): Maroondah Integrated Kindergarten Association (MIKA) is run by the Maroondah council which is the central enrolment platform where enrolments for Tarralla are submitted.

-Priority of access: in instances where more eligible children apply for a place at a service than there are places available, the service must allocate spaces using the criteria outlined in the DET Kindergarten Funding Guide (refer to Attachment 1 and Sources).
+Priority of access: in instances where more eligible children apply for a place at a service than there are places available, the service must allocate places using the criteria outlined in the DE Kindergarten Funding Guide (refer to Attachment 1 and Sources).

-Registration: The process of families and carers giving initial information about their child to confirm their intention to enrol in kindergarten, administered by MIKA.
+Registration: The process of families and carers giving initial information about their child to confirm their intention to enrol in kindergarten, administered by Tarralla Kindergarten.
 This includes collection of basic contact information, kindergarten preferences and any other details that may inform prioritised allocation in kindergarten.

-School Readiness Funding: funding provided by DET for programs and supports that builds the capacity of kindergarten services, educators and families to support children's learning and development outcomes.
+School Readiness Funding: funding provided by DE for programs and supports that builds the capacity of kindergarten services, educators and families to support children's learning and development outcomes.

 Second year of funded four-year-old kindergarten: second year eligibility may be considered when a child shows delays in key outcomes of learning and development.
-An assessment is carried out for each child by an early childhood teacher in Term 4 (the year before the child is to attend school) when a second year is being considered.
+An assessment is carried out for each child by an early childhood teacher in Term 3 (the year before the child is to attend school) when a second year is being considered.